GMB Akash Captures The Most Powerful And Painful Images Of Rohingya Refugees So Far

-Earlier this year, we spoke to multimedia journalist GMB Akash from Bangladesh, discussing his award-winning project ‘Heroes of Life,’ through which he introduced the world to the beauty of the LGBTQ community, the vulnerability of the oppressed classes, and the dilemma of the women who are forced into prostitution due to poverty.
+Some time back, we spoke to multimedia journalist GMB Akash from Bangladesh, discussing his award-winning project ‘Heroes of Life,’ through which he introduced the world to the beauty of the LGBTQ community, the vulnerability of the oppressed classes, and the dilemma of the women who are forced into prostitution due to poverty.

 He told us, “I continue to knock at the door of every deprived soul I meet on my way.
 Everyone has a story, and some people have extraordinary stories.
 I pour my heart and soul to bring out those extraordinary chapters of human life from those people who are very ordinary to the world.”

-The artist who’s worked for publications like National Geographic, Vogue, Time, The Guardian, and Marie Claire, among others, has now come up with another soul-stirring series called ‘Rohingya refugees in Bangladesh,’ narrating nine painful stories of Rohingya refugees from his country.
+The artist who’s worked for publications like National Geographic, Vogue, Time, The Guardian, and Marie Claire among others, has now come up with another soul-stirring series called ‘Rohingya refugees in Bangladesh,’ narrating nine painful stories of Rohingya refugees from his country.